 Welcome to Mr. Tyler Hollow’s class!

-I am a science teacher at Helena High School.
-My goal as a teacher is to have students think like scientists and do what scientists do.
-I have taught many subjects during my teaching career including Earth and Space, Biology, Biomed 4, Chemistry, Wildlife Biology, AP Research and Horticulture.
-I am passionate about science.
-I like the process of science and exploring the amazing natural phenomena of Montana especially our state’s rivers and the mountain ranges.
+I am a science teacher at Helena High School and my goal is for students to think like scientists and do what scientists do.
+I have taught over twenty years in many different science subjects including Earth and Space, Biology, Biomed 4, Chemistry, Wildlife Biology, AP Research and Horticulture.
+I am passionate about science and I enjoy exploring the amazing natural phenomena in Montana, especially rivers and mountain ranges and seeing wild things in wild places.

-I grew up in Helena and went to college at Seattle Pacific University for my first year, then I completed my undergraduate degree at College of Idaho where I earned a Biology degree with a Natural Science Teaching Minor.
+I grew up in Helena and went to college at Seattle Pacific University for my first year and finished my undergraduate degree at The College of Idaho.
+I earned a Bachelor of Science in Biology with a Natural Science Teaching Minor and played varsity soccer and ski raced.
 After graduation, I worked professionally in the northwest as a Fish Technician, Wolf Biologist, a wildlife guide, and as an environmental consultant.
 Additionally, I have taught High School Science in Meridian, Idaho and Victor, Montana.
-Furthering my education I graduated with a Masters in Science Teaching from Montana State University in 2018.
+I graduated with a Masters in Science Teaching from Montana State University in 2018.

 Ecology is the study of species and their interaction with each other and their environment.
 In Ecology, we will take an in depth look at how humans affect ecosystems.